chris-hypercag/cemc-cryosparc-sherlock-install/README.md

 3. Go to Cluster Configuration tab
 4. Add the Key-Value pair for which the "Key" is your variable name WITHOUT curly braces and spaces (i.e. `partition_requested`), and the "Value" should be the default for your parameter.
 In this example, you would add the following:
 - Key = partition_requested | Value = normal

+## Adding users to your CryoSPARC instance
+CryoSPARC handles its users internally and seperate from Shelock.
+If you plan on sharing your CryoSPARC instance with another user, they need a Sherlock account but do not need to be added to your PI's group.
+The other user needs a Sherlock account in order create the ssh tunnel.
+This also provides a minimum level of security because CryoSPARC user accounts are not cryptographically secure.
+Moreover, when the new user runs CryoSPARC jobs, those jobs will be executed under the Sherlock user id that started the CryoSPARC master instance.
+This can be detrimental to your Slurm Fairshare score and result in longer queue wait times.

+To create a new user on your CryoSPARC, click on the key icon on the left-hand side of the window and follow the steps for creating a new user.
+It will generate a token that you need to share with the new user so they can set up their login credentials.
+You will also need to share the port number of your cryoSPARC instance and the node hostname it is running on.
+When creating the ssh tunnel, the new user will follow the steps in [Connect to the CryoSPARC GUI](https://github.com/chris-hypercag/cemc-cryosparc-sherlock-install/blob/main/README.md#connect-to-the-cryosparc-gui) using their own SUNet ID.
+Do NOT share your SUNet login credentials.